ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

-This function receives parameters.
-They should explain the root cause of the error.
-Suppose our program reads a file on the disk.
+This function expects input parameters.
+They should explain to a user the root cause of the error.
+Suppose that your program reads a file on the disk.
 The file becomes unavailable for some reason.
-Then the following `print_error` function call reports the problem:
+Then the following `print_error` call reports this problem:
 {line-numbers: false, format: Bash}
 ```
 print_error "the readme.txt file was not found"
 ```

 Suppose that the requirements for the program have changed.
 Now the program should print error messages to a log file.
 It is enough to change only the declaration of the `print_error` function to meet the new requirement.
-The function's body looks like this after the change:
+The function body looks this way after the change:
 {line-numbers: true, format: Bash}
 ```
 print_error()